xmake-io/xmake-docs/manual/configuration_option.md

 #### Setting the list of option values

-For the graphical menu configuration of `xmake f --menu` only, a list of option values ​​is provided for quick selection by the user, for example:
+For the graphical menu configuration of `xmake f --menu` only, a list of option values is provided for quick selection by the user, for example:

 ```lua
 option("test")